EXCAVATIONS, TRENCHING, AND SHORING

 Prior to opening an excavation, effort shall be made to determine whether underground installation such as sewer, water, fuel and electrical lines are encountered and if so, where such underground installations are located.
 When the excavation approaches the estimated location of such installation, carefully probing or hand digging shall determine the exact location and when it is uncovered, the existing installation shall be properly supported.
 Utility companies shall be contacted and advised of proposed work prior to the start of actual excavation.
 In a means to maintain a filing and record-keeping documentation of excavation work in locating and marking of underground facilities, we are required to do the following information; county, township, city or town, street address, type of work, extent of work, start date, start time, your name, your title and return telephone number.
 ESCO Group’s Safety Director will call Iowa One Call and communicate all information back to you before we dig.

-b) Barriers and barricades shall be placed on both sides of the excavation to deter the passage of persons or vehicles.
+- Barriers and barricades shall be placed on both sides of the excavation to deter the passage of persons or vehicles.
 Where walkways or crossing are provided to cross over excavations, guardrails shall be provided to guard against falls and the guardrails shall meet the OSHA requirements.
 If our employees are exposed to traffic they will be issued reflective vests that meet required ANSI standards.

 - Excavated or other material shall not be stored nearer than four feet from the edge of any excavation and shall be so stored and retained as to prevent its falling or sliding back into the excavation.
 No employee shall be permitted underneath loads handled by lifting or digging equipment to avoid being struck by any spillage or falling materials.
+This includes suspended loads.